 The meaning behind lean production terminology.

 Lean production concepts continue to be successful, whether applied directly in industrial processes or in a slightly modified way in lean management.
 But for those new to the topic, the numerous and by no means self-explanatory terms can easily be confusing.
 At first, the various abbreviations and/or Japanese technical terms may seem uninviting.
 If you take a closer look, however, you will discover fascinating and logical ideas for process optimisation.
 In this blog post, we aim to give a compact overview of the main lean production methods.
+If you would like to learn more about the basics of lean production, the free online training at the item Academy is just the thing for you.

 The continuous improvement process (CIP)